Level 2 Certificate in the Principles of the Mental Health Care Worker

 This qualification is aimed at anyone looking to develop their understanding of mental health and the role of the mental health care worker.
-This qualification covers the skills and knowledge needed to understand approaches to care and management in mental health, the duty of care, and the principles a mental health care worker is required to have.
+Throughout this course, the skills and knowledge needed to understand approaches to care and management in mental health, the duty of care, and the principles a mental health care worker is required to have will all be covered.

 Unit 1: Mental Health and Mental Health Issues

-Unit 1 summary: In this unit, learners will learn about an outline of mental health, including the concept as a whole, including physical and mental well-being, the common types of mental health problems and illnesses, including anxiety and depression, and the legislation and guidance that applies to those with mental health problems, including the Mental Capacity Act and the Care Act.
+In this unit, learn about an outline of mental health, including the concept as a whole, including physical and mental well-being, the common types of mental health problems and illnesses, including anxiety and depression, and the legislation and guidance that applies to those with mental health problems, including the Mental Capacity Act and the Care Act.

 Unit 2: Principles of the Mental Health Care Worker

-Unit 2 summary: In this unit, learners will learn about the roles and responsibilities of the care worker, including those in relation to standards and practices, records and legislation and duty of care.
+In this unit, learn about the roles and responsibilities of the care worker, including those in relation to standards and practices, records and legislation and duty of care.
 They will also learn more about the importance of personal development plans and SWOT analysis in continuous professional development, using feedback, and reducing stress, as well as using the Mental Capacity Act and codes of practice when working in care.

 Unit 3: Approaches to Care and Management in Mental Health

-Unit 3 summary: In this unit, learners will learn about features of the care planning process, including local standards of care, the stepped approach to care, and key interpersonal skills.
+In this unit, learn about features of the care planning process, including local standards of care, the stepped approach to care, and key interpersonal skills.
 They will also learn about aspects of good practice including risk assessments, mental health assessments, and the role of key agency professionals in relation to the care process.

 Unit 4: Understand Duty of Care in Adult Health and Social Care

-Unit 4 summary: In this unit, learners will learn about the duty of care and how it influences health and social care practice, including whistleblowing policy and legislation.
+In this unit, learn about the duty of care and how it influences health and social care practice, including whistleblowing policy and legislation.
 They will also learn about what must happen when a dilemma occurs in relation to the duty of care, recognising and reporting unsafe practices such as staff shortages and unsafe equipment, examining workplace culture and abuse, and what is considered valid consent.

 Unit 5: Understanding Change and Support in Relation to Mental Health